harrycresswell/harry/content/writing/24-05-02-reducing-css/index.md

 }
 ```

-Where I once created space between elements on a component level.
+Before using the `.region` utility, I would typically created space between elements on a component level.
 Consider my old `.Hero` styles as an example:

 ```css
 .Hero {